Deepak-Venkateshvaran/portfolio/_pages/talks.md

 **Brussels, Belgium, November 2025** <br /> Seminar at the JSPS-FNRS Collaborative Meeting <br /> _Deformation potentials and nanoscale elastic measurements in molecular crystals_ <br /> Invitation from Dr Guillaume Schweicher

-**Cambridge, United Kingdom, October 2025** <br /> Seminar to the 2025 cohort of Chevening Gurukul Fellows <br /> _Advanced Materials Innovation and the UK-India Technology Security Initiative_ <br /> Invitation from program directors at Somerville College Oxford
+**Cambridge, United Kingdom, October 2025** <br /> Seminar to the 2025 cohort of Chevening Gurukul Fellows <br /> _Advanced Materials Innovation and the UK-India Technology Security Initiative_ <br /> Invitation from program directors at Oxford University

 **Bangalore, India, September 2025** <br /> Invited Lecture at JNCASR <br /> _In organic semiconductors, is charge transport intrinsically limited by stiffness?_ <br /> Invitation from Prof KS Narayan